History of the Aztecs: Arrival in the Valley of Mexico

 In the Valley of Mexico (c.
-1250 AD), there existed numerous city-states, including Chalco, Xochimilco, Tlacopan, Culhuacan, and Azcapotzalco.
+1250 AD), there existed numerous city-states, including Chalco, Xochimilco, Tlacopan, Colhuacan, and Azcapotzalco.
 The most powerful were Culhuacan on the south shore of Lake Texcoco and Azcapotzalco on the west shore.

 As a result, when the Mexica arrived in the Valley of Mexico as a semi-nomadic tribe, they found most of the area already occupied.
 In roughly 1248, they first settled on Chapultepec, a hill on the west shore of Lake Texcoco, the site of numerous springs.

-In time, the Tepanecs of Azcapotzalco ousted the Mexica from Chapultepec and the ruler of Culhuacan, Cocoxtli, gave the Mexica permission to settle in the empty barrens of Tizaapan in 1299.
+In time, the Tepanecs of Azcapotzalco ousted the Mexica from Chapultepec, and the ruler of Culhuacan, Coxcoxtli, gave the Mexica permission to settle in the empty barrens of Tizaapan in 1299.
 There they married and assimilated into Culhuacan culture.

 In 1323, they asked the new ruler of Culhuacan, Achicometl, for his daughter, in order to make her the goddess Yaocihuatl.
 Unknown to the king, the Mexica actually planned to sacrifice her.
 The Mexica believed that by doing this the princess would join the gods as a deity.
 As the story goes, during a festival dinner, a priest came out wearing her flayed skin as part of the ritual.
 Upon seeing this, the king and the people of Culhuacan were horrified and expelled the Mexica.

 Forced to flee, in 1325 they went to a small island on the west side of Lake Texcoco where they began to build their city Tenochtitlan, eventually creating a large artificial island.
 It is said that the Aztec god, Huitzilopochtli, instructed the Aztecs to found their city at the location where they saw an eagle, on a cactus, with a snake in its talons (which is on the current Mexican flag).
 The Aztecs, apparently, saw this vision on the small island where Tenochtitlan was founded.

 Another Mexica group settled on the north side of this island: this would become the city of Tlatelolco.
-Originally, this was an independent Mexica kingdom, but eventually it was absorbed by Tenochtitlan, and treated as a "fifth" quadrant.
+Originally, this was an independent Mexica kingdom, but eventually, it was absorbed by Tenochtitlan, and treated as a "fifth" quadrant.
 The famous marketplace described by Hernán Cortés and Bernal Diaz del Castillo was actually located in Tlatelolco.

 In 1376 the Mexica elected their first tlatoani, Acamapichtli, following customs learned from the Culhuacan.
 These customs required nonstop daily cleaning as a ritual.

 Aztec Triple Alliance

 The Triple Alliance of Tenochtitlan, Texcoco, and Tlacopan would, in the next 100 years, come to dominate and extend its power to both the Gulf of Mexico and the Pacific shores.
 From the beginning of the Triple Alliance, Tenochtitlan was mostly in charge of the military and conquest, whereas the other two cities had other responsibilities.
 This military dominance of Tenochtitlan gradually led to this city becoming the dominant power in the alliance.
-When the alliance received tributes 2/5 went to Tenochitlan, 2/5 to Texcoco, and 1/5 to Tlacopan.
+When the alliance received tributes 2/5 went to Tenochtitlan, 2/5 to Texcoco, and 1/5 to Tlacopan.